Deven1902/MailSensei/Readme.md

 CEOs and business professionals often receive hundreds of emails daily, making efficient email management essential.
 MailSensei offers a solution to navigate this email overload, ensuring that crucial messages are never missed and time is spent more productively. 🕒💼

 ### How to run the project 🌟
-- Visit the following URL to locate the project:- **[Link Text](https://replit.com/@DevenNandapurka/Peerlist-Hackathon)**
+- Visit the following URL to locate the project:- **[https://replit.com/@DevenNandapurka/Peerlist-Hackathon](https://replit.com/@DevenNandapurka/Peerlist-Hackathon)**

-- **You will see the replit workspace.
-Click the **Run** button.
+- You will see the replit workspace.
+Click the `Run` button.

-- Once the project is up and running, enter your credentials in the project and click the **Set Credentials** button.
+- Once the project is up and running, enter your credentials in the project and click the `Set Credentials` button.

-- Click the **Fetch Emails** button -> and all of your unread emails will be fetched and rendered in a short summary format.
+- Click the `Fetch Emails` button -> and all of your unread emails will be fetched and rendered in a short summary format.

 ### Our Unique Approach 🌟